-designations, within and around the Solent, following Court of Justice of the European Union (CJEU) judgements.
-High levels of nitrogen and phosphorous entering the water environment are causing eutrophication, resulting in dense mats of green algae impacting on the protected habitats and species.

-- 6.6 Due to the uncertainty that new development will not cause further impact, and in order to be precautionary and satisfy the Habitat Regulations legislation, the recommended approach is for new residential development to achieve nutrient neutrality, which is a means of ensuring that new development does not add to existing nutrient loading.
-This advice applies to the area of the Borough which falls within the catchments of the River Test and River Itchen and their tributaries, which then flow into the Solent.
-This therefore covers the whole Borough except for a small area around Shipton Bellinger and Cholderton, which falls within the catchment of the River Hampshire Avon and its tributaries. - 6.7 The Council is actively engaging with local authority partners and other stakeholders through the Partnership for South Hampshire (PfSH).
+- In June 2019, Natural England advised the Council on the the impact of nutrients from new development on the group of Special Protection Area (SPA) and Special Areas of Conservation (SAC) designations, within and around the Solent.
+This followed on from Court of Justice of the European Union (CJEU) judgements.
+High levels of nitrogen and phosphorous entering the water environment are causing eutrophication, resulting in dense mats of green algae impacting on the protected habitats and species. - Oue to the uncertainty that new development will not cause further impact, and in order to be precautionary and satisfy the Habitat Regulations legislation, the recommended approach is for new residential development to achieve nutrient neutrality, which is a means of ensuring that new development does not add to existing nutrient loading.
+This advice applies to the catchments of the River Test and River Itchen and their tributaries, which then flow into the Solent.
+This covers the majority of the Borough, excluding an area around Shipton Bellinger and Cholderton, which falls within the catchment of the River Hampshire Avon and its tributaries. - 6.7 The Council continues to actively engage with local authority partners and other stakeholders through the Partnership for South Hampshire (PfSH).
 This includes all the local authorities affected, together with Natural England, the Environment Agency, Southern Water and Portsmouth Water.
-Options for strategic mitigation measures are currently being investigated as a priority. - 6.8 At present, in the absence of an alternative mitigation scheme yet being in place for those sites unable to achieve on-site neutrality, there is currently a degree of uncertainty regarding the timescale for delivery of these sites in the short term.
-However, this issue is not considered to undermine the deliverability of these sites over the five year housing land supply period.
+Options for strategic mitigation measures are continuing to be investigated as a priority, with the focus for Test Valley on land based offsetting solutions. - 6.8 In the absence of an alternative mitigation scheme for those sites unable to achieve on-site neutrality, there remains a degree of uncertainty regarding the timescale for delivery of these sites in the short term.
+However, this issue is not considered to undermine the deliverability of these sites over the five year housing land supply period, as it is expected that the outcome of current discussions and partnership working will result in strategic mitigation measures being in place in due course.
 It should be noted that this matter does not affect all of the sites included within the housing land supply.
 This includes those sites with planning permission or are able to provide appropriate mitigation.